ethyl2/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1. One part is the Router() method that creates a router object.
+You can use it like a mini-application and add middleware and HTTP method routes (GET, etc.) to it.
+It’s handy because you can use a router for a particular root URL and separate your routes into different files.

+2. Another part is the request object, usually referred to as req.
+It has properties that can be handy to access, such as req.body, req.headers, req.method, and req.params.
+Extension methods can be added to the request object, too.
+(Extension methods are more commonly added to the response object, such as res.status() and res.send().)

+You can even add more properties to the request object, like in this validateUserId() middleware, which adds the response from querying the database to a req.user property:

+function validateUserId(req, res, next) {

+  userDb.getById(req.params.id)
+    .then(response => {
+        req.user = response.data;
+        next();
+    })
+    .catch(err => {
+      res.status(400).json({message: "invalid user id"})
+    });
+};

 - [ ] Describe Middleware?

+Middleware, when talking about Express, are functions that are used in a sequence.
+They have access to the req, res, and err objects, and to the next function in the request flow.
+They can be used globally in an application, or just applied to a specific route.
+If they don’t return a status code or call end(), they must call next() to keep the flow going (otherwise the request is left hanging).

+They can do these things:

+    Execute code.

+    Make changes to  req & res.

+    End the request.

+    Call the next middleware.

 - [ ] Describe a Resource?

+A resource is a thing that an application cares about and something we want to manage with our application.
+It is a noun in the ‘application domain.’
+For example, in an e-commerce application, it could be the users, products, orders, etc. Then the application would have endpoints (URLs) that point to the locations of those resources available on a server.

 - [ ] What can the API return to help clients know if a request was successful?

+We can call res.status(<HTTP response status code goes here>), which will send the response status code back to the clients.
+Successful status codes are in the 200s, and they include:

+200 = the request has succeeded

+201 = created

+202 = accepted, but not yet acted upon

+204 = accepted, but no content to send back.
+However, the headers could be useful.

+Alternatively, we can send a status code in the 400s or 500s, depending on the situation, if the request was not successful.

 - [ ] How can we partition our application into sub-applications?

+We can use Express Routers to split the application into smaller ones that handle different routes related to the different resources in the application, such as a router for paths dealing with users (‘/api/users’) and another one with posts (‘/api/posts’).

+In this example, in both /users/user-routes.js and /posts/post-routes.js, we would use const router = express.Router(); router.get(‘/’) etc. and module.exports = router.

+Then in an api/server.js file, we would import the routes.

+const userRouter = require(‘../users/user-routes.js’);

+const postRouter = require(‘../posts/post-routes.js’);

+Then we would have the server use those routes:

+server.use(‘/api/users’, userRouter);

+server.use(‘/api/posts’, postRouter);

+We could also put other files related to the users inside the user folder, and files related to the posts in the posts folder.

 ## Minimum Viable Product